10416 172nd St. E., Unit B

 Good to see her on her own feet, 25 years later.

-After the primary color was applied to the tips, ailerons and the top of the wings, the stripe scheme was taped.
+Back to the paint shop; after the primary color was applied to the tips, ailerons and the top of the wings, the stripe scheme was taped and applied.

 The tip stripes are similar, but enough different to the fuselage to complement.